 ./mvnw spring-boot:run

 Once the application is started, open http://localhost:8080/ in a web browser to view the home page.
-Here is how it looks like:
+Here is what it looks like:

 Source Code: Download the complete source code from GitHub available under MIT license.